 This course aims at providing students with necessary knowledge and skills related to school curriculum.
-The course examines important issues related to the curriculum such as curriculum modern and traditional definitions, planning and development models, curriculum integration, curriculum structure, and curriculum evaluation.
-This course is designed to give students in depth the knowledge about curriculum definitions, components, goals, importance toward the comprehensive development of students.
-Topics included are: Curriculum definitions, curriculum and experience, curriculum kinds, curriculum aims, curriculum elements, curriculum and learner development, curriculum theory and practice, curriculum and multiple inelegancies theory, curriculum planning, development, integration, and evaluation.
+The course will help students to participate in deep discussion around related issues such as curriculum design, curriculum integration, planning and evaluation using different approaches.
+The course topics cover curriculum structure, criteria for selecting and using the best instructional methods.
+In addition to studying and analysing modern definitions, curriculum kinds, curriculum aims, curriculum elements, curriculum and learner development, curriculum theory and practice, curriculum and multiple inelegancies theory, teachers' role in curriculum and curriculum history in UAF.